A linearization map for genuine equivariant algebraic $K$-theory

 \begin{definition} Let $\underline{S}$ be a coefficient ring.
 The \emph{reduced algebraic $K$-theory} of $\underline{S}$, denoted $\widetilde{K}_G(\underline{S})$, is the cofiber of the map $K_G^{\mathrm{free}}(\underline{S})\to K_G(\underline{S})$. \end{definition}

-We explicate what happens on $\pi_0$.
-Since the free modules over an $H$-Mackey functor are in bijection with finite $H$-sets, it is straightforward to check that $\pi_0^{H}(K^{\mathrm{free}}_G(\underline{S}))$ is isomorphic to the Burnside ring $A(H)$ of finite $H$-sets with addition given by disjoint union and multiplication given by cartesian product.
-Thus for every subgroup $H\leq G$ we have a short exact sequence
+We detail what happens on $\pi_0$.
+Since the free modules over an $H$-Mackey functor are in bijection with finite $H$-sets, it is straightforward to check that $\pi_0^{H}(K^{\mathrm{free}}_G(\underline{S}))$ is isomorphic to the Burnside ring $\Omega(H)$ of finite $H$-sets with addition given by disjoint union and multiplication given by cartesian product.
+Thus for every subgroup $H\leq G$ there is a short exact sequence

-In specific examples we can identify the copy of $A(H)$ more explicitly. \begin{example} Recall from \cref{example: K theory of constant Z} that there is a splitting
+In specific examples we can identify the copy of $\Omega(H)$ more explicitly. \begin{example} Recall from \cref{example: K theory of constant Z} that there is a splitting

 where the product is over conjugacy classes of subgroups $H\leq G$ and $W_GH = N_G(H)/H$ is the Weyl group.
 For all $H$ the augmentation $\mathbb{Z}[W_GH]\to \mathbb{Z}$ induces a splitting on $K$-theory which gives us